 \section{Conclusions and future work}

-In this paper we have introduced the concept of coherence for flag codes.
+In this paper we have introduced the concept of consistency for flag codes.
 This new notion allows us to measure in some way how far the parameters and properties of a flag code are determined by the ones of its projected codes.
-Moreover, in our search for families of coherent flag codes, we have generalized the concepts of equidistant and sunflower code to the flag codes framework in several ways and proved that, under the assumption of coherence, they coincide.
-In this way, coherence plays an important role in the study of properties of flag codes that can be induced by their projected codes and vice versa.
-A decoding algorithm for coherent flag codes in the erasure channel has been provided.
+Moreover, in our search for families of consistent flag codes, we have generalized the concepts of equidistant and sunflower code to the flag codes framework in several ways and proved that, under the assumption of consistency, they coincide.
+In this way, consistency plays an important role in the study of properties of flag codes that can be induced by their projected codes and vice versa.
+A decoding algorithm for consistent flag codes in the erasure channel has been provided.

 In future works, we would like to generalize the decoding algorithm presented in this paper in two possible ways.
-On the one hand, exploring how to decode coherent flag codes in a general channel where insersions were allowed.
-On the other hand, we want to study the decoding process for more general families of flag codes on the erasure channel, by relaxing the property of coherence in one of its two sides: either the distance-coherence or the cardinality-coherence.
+On the one hand, exploring how to decode consistent flag codes in a general channel where insertions were allowed.
+On the other hand, we want to study the decoding process for more general families of flag codes on the erasure channel, by relaxing the property of consistency in one of its two sides: either the distance-consistency or the cardinality-consistency.